 These cookies allow us to distinguish you from other users of the website.

 What makes the British sausage legendary?
 Facts and statistics about the Great British Banger.

-- Sausages should be cooked slowly over a medium heat and should not be pricked as this lets out the flavour.
-They will only burst if cooked too quickly!
+Sausages should be cooked slowly either under a grill or in a pan, on a medium heat and should not be pricked, as this lets out the flavour.
+They will burst if cooked too quickly!

 History of the sausage

 Sausages are even older than ancientGreeceorRome- the Sumerians (modern dayIraq) made sausages 5,000 years ago

 During the early days of the Empire, Romans mixed fresh pork with finely chopped white pine nuts, cumin seed, bay leaves and black pepper